Answers to the most common questions regarding your policy and/or our Claims process >

 An Insurance Backed Guarantee is a policy of insurance which is designed to protect the policyholder against defects in the insured works, where the original installer has ceased trading and is unable to honour their own guarantee.
 Please consult your policy summary for an overview of what is covered by your specific policy.

 - An explanation of this is contained in your Policy documents under the section headed Policy Definitions or Definitions.

-- If you do not have a copy of your Policy documents please contact the Operations department [email protected] provide them with your Name, Post Code, Year of Installation and the Contractors name they will email you a copy of your existing policy.
+- If you do not have a copy of your Policy documents please contact the Operations department on [email protected] and provide them with your Name, Post Code, Year of Installation and the Contractors name they will email you a copy of your existing policy.
 If you do not have an email account, you can contact them on 01292 268020.